snyggapa/waveplus-reader/README.md

 Airthings Wave Plus is a smart IAQ monitor with Radon detection, including sensors for temperature, air pressure, humidity, TVOCs and CO2.

+--edit bodged updated--

+note the requirement from the original source for python 2 and to run as SUDO

+changes made to pull the stats once, upload to thingspeak and terminate

+create a free thingspeak account with 7 fields. edit the python script and add the thingspeak API key

+use by creating a system crontab job with the following command:

+sudo crontab-e

+and add the line below, replacing the serial number of the unit and the paths as appropriate

+*/10 * * * * python2 /home/pi/read_waveplus.py unitserialnumber 60 pipe >>/home/pi/newprog.log 2>>/home/pi/newprog.err

+this will run every 10 minutes and upload to thingspeak

+note that the 2nd command line parameter 60 is redundant here, I need to remove the code for it

+--end edit--

 **Table of contents**

 * [Requirements](#requirements)